 Please note – Some of these locations may only be available when the property is in use (various times) and may not be accessible in your time of need.

 St John Ambulance Australia has a map of AED locations (Australia-wide).

 There is also an iPhone app, Resuscitate, to help find publicly accessible defibrillators that are near you.
 Download the app from the iTunes store.

 AEDs are designed to be easy for any person to use including those with no prior medical training, and all models are similar to operate.

 Video demonstrations on how to use AEDs are available online including one published by manufacturer Philips, on how to use AEDs similar to those in Council buildings.

-Many surf lifesaving organisations also offer classes on first aid and use of AEDs.
+Many surf lifesaving and other organisations also offer classes on first aid and use of AEDs.